dcruz193/install_oci8_and_pdo_oci_on_ubuntu_14.04_php7.0/README.md

 service apache2 restart
 ```

-See phpinfo.php and have `oci` enabled.
+See phpinfo.php in seccion PDO and have `oci` enabled.